 Hotel address: Before you go, print out your hotel addresses in Japanese, which will help you if you need to get directions.

-When traveling to Japan, you will find getting around is easy, but avoid cabs, since they are very expensive.
+When traveling to Japan, you will find getting around is easy, but avoid cabs, since they are typically very expensive.
 Luckily, there are short trains, the Japan Rail Pass, and the HyperDia app which help you navigate the train system in English.

 Short train: You can use short trains to get around the city like the New York Metro.
-Buy either a Pasmo card or a Suica card, which are like a Metro card.
+Buy either a Pasmo card or a Suica card, which are like a Metrocard.
 Most short trains accept both cards.

 Japan Rail Pass: The Japan Rail Pass is a collaboration of six rail companies under Japan Rail and offers one of the most efficient and cost effective ways to travel across Japan.

 HyperDia: The HyperDia app offers train route and timetable information in English, making it easier for you to navigate Japan’s rail transportation.
-It will also provide you with the optimal route and information on the fare from start to end so you can purchase a pass that covers the whole trip.

 Domestic Airlines: If you are looking to travel far distances in Japan, book your flights with Japan Airlines or ANA before you reach Japan and you can benefit from discount rates offered to foreign travelers.